vtereshkov/umka-lang/doc/api.md

     float real32Val;
 } UmkaStackSlot;
 ```
-Umka fiber stack slot.
+Umka stack slot.
 Used for passing parameters to functions and returning results from functions.
 Each parameter or result occupies at least one slot.
 A parameter of a structured type, when passed by value, occupies the minimal number of consecutive slots sufficient to store it.

 ```
 typedef void (*UmkaExternFunc)(UmkaStackSlot *params, UmkaStackSlot *result);
 ```
+External C/C++ function that can be called from Umka

+Parameters:

-External C/C++ function pointer.
-When an external C/C++ function is called from Umka, its parameters are stored in `params`, which is an array of stack slots, not of parameters.
-Use `umkaGetParam` to access parameters from the slots.
+* `params`: Stack slots that store the function parameters passed from Umka to C/C++.
+Use `umkaGetParam` to access individual parameters from the slots

-The `result` parameter is for storing the returned value.
-Use `umkaGetResult` to access the stack slot that can actually store the value.
+* `result`: Stack slots that can store the value returned from C/C++ to Umka.
+Use `umkaGetResult` to access the stack slot that can actually store the value

 ### Functions